The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-That is simple!
-I want the world to remember me and my great legacy that I shall leave behind, as an incomparable vestige of myself.
-My name will surpass the greatest emperors of Rome, such as Julius Caesar, Hadrian, Augustus, Tiberius, Caligula, Claudius, and Nero.
+Simple.
+I wish the world to remember me and the legacy I leave behind—an enduring vestige of my being.
+My name shall outshine even the greatest emperors—Julius Caesar, Hadrian, Augustus, Tiberius, Caligula, Claudius, and Nero.

 CASSIUS DIO.

-I do not know emperor, if I am worthy of that momentous task and request.
+I know not, Emperor, whether I am worthy of so momentous a task.

 COMMODUS.

-I shall not impose my will on thee.
-However, I shall reward thee, with a spacious latifundium in Hispania Baetica.
-I can make thee as well, the suffect consul if thou desirest, and easily ascend thee, through the cursus honorum, as Septimius Severus has.
+I shall not impose my will upon thee.
+However, I shall reward thee with a vast latifundium in Hispania Baetica.
+I can appoint thee suffect consul if thou wishest, and elevate thee through the cursus honorum, as I did Septimius Severus.

 CASSIUS DIO.

-It would be an honour to write about thee, but it will take time emperor.
+It would be an honour to write of thee, but it shall take time, Emperor.

 COMMODUS.

-Time is not on my side, yet, I shall grant thee a fortnight to make thy decision.
+Time is not on my side, yet I shall grant thee a fortnight to consider.

 CASSIUS DIO.